easavin/ag-mcp/AURAVANT_EXTENSION_SETUP.md

 ### Extension Not Working
 1. Check environment variables are set correctly
 2. Verify Extension ID and Secret are valid
+3. Ensure Extension is published in Auravant Developer Space
-3. Test direct API calls with Extension credentials
+4. Test direct API calls with Extension credentials
-4. Check Auravant Extension status in Developer Space
+5. Check Auravant Extension status in Developer Space

 ### UI Connection Issues
 1. Check browser console for errors
 2. Verify server is running and Extension endpoint is accessible
-3. Test with Bearer token method as fallback
-4. Check network connectivity to Auravant API

-### MCP Tools Not Available
-1. Verify user is authenticated and connected to Auravant
-2. Check user has proper permissions in Auravant
-3. Test individual API calls outside of MCP system
-4. Review error messages in server logs
+3. Ensure Extension is properly configured and published
+4. Contact Auravant support if Extension status issues persist

+## 🔒 Security Notes

+- Extension credentials are stored server-side only
+- No client-side token exposure
+- Centralized authentication management
+- Better audit trail and compliance
+- Automatic token lifecycle management

 ---